 According to locals, the cave was formed out of nowhere after villagers had a religious ritual a while ago—it’s probably a myth.
 Take a quick glance inside but do not venture too far without proper equipment.

-Satay, noodles, and various rice dishes are all ready to choose from the menu.
-‘Bakso’, Indonesian meatball soup, is worth to try.
+Satay, noodles, and various rice dishes are all ready to choose from on the menu.
+‘Bakso’, an Indonesian meatball soup, is worth trying.
 The meatballs are made from chicken here.
 Since the Balinese don’t eat beef.
 Or try the tasty Indomie – the popular instant noodle Indonesians like so much.

 Kanto Lampo Waterfall Opening Hours